 - Feel the rising and falling of your lungs and stomach with both your hands.

 - Just be aware of that powerful process that you couldn’t not live without for more than a couple minutes.
 Appreciation and gratitude for life itself is a beautiful, beautiful thing and it can help you, whether you know it or not, to relax into life more fully.

 - You can be aware of both your nose and your belly and the channel that binds them two into one integrated apparatus.

 - Be present and just listen to the seasonal tides of your breathing.

 Music can do a lot when it comes to achieving a state of tranquility and contentment.
 When it comes to relaxation and sleep induction there are some sounds that do this better than others.

 Ambient sounds or tracks with a deep beat that mimicks the sounds of our heartbeats are generally great for this intent and purpose, for one with proven relaxation effects try listening to this ambient track by Marconi Union’s Weightless or this Space Ambient Music.

 Another great alternative is to listen to nature sounds like rainfall, storms or soothing winds.
 Here is a great one for that:

 Relaxing music is generally soothing but for some awareness of breath can be quite a challenge as they are constantly distracted by their own pecking thoughts, plans and projections about life.
-Guided meditations can help in this scenario by leading your mind into a state of calm and serenity.
+Guided meditations, especially the ones like the yoga nidra below, can prove helpful in this scenario by leading your mind into a state of calm and serenity.